mikejwis/mikejwis/README.md

-Full-stack developer and architect specializing in the web development mostly using the JAM stack.
+Full-stack developer and architect specializing in web development mostly using the JAM stack.

 ---